"

 The title of this textbook is Hecho en Texas, which means Made in Texas.
 The material in this textbook has been developed for learners of Spanish in Texas.
 It is designed to guide the student’s learning process and discovery of the Spanish-speaking world in Texas and beyond.

-The textbook’s specific objectives are twofold:
+The textbook’s objectives are twofold:

 1. To prepare the learner – linguistically and culturally – to use Spanish to communicate with speakers in Texas, in the United States and around the world.